lokcon/spotify-text2playlist/README.md

 # test2playlist - Convert a list of songs into a Spotify playlist
-Batch search a list of songs and add them to a single playlist in Spotify.
+Perform searches from a list of songs and add them to a new single playlist in Spotify.

 ## Requirements
 * Python 2